CMakePP/CMakePPLang/docs/source/index.rst

 same way that C++ coding differs from C coding despite some level of interoperability.

 This documentation is primarily meant to introduce users to the CMakePP language.
-It includes some basic usage examples, an overview of the features and conventions of the language, auto-generated API documentation, notes on debugging, as well as notes for developers.
+It includes some basic usage examples, an overview of the features and conventions of the language, auto-generated API documentation, notes on debugging code written in CMakePP, as well as notes for developers.

 .. toctree::
    :maxdepth: 2